US Navy fires warning shots near Iran ship in Persian Gulf

 Meanwhile Tuesday, the U.S. House of Representatives passed a sanctions package that imposes mandatory penalties on people involved in Iran's ballistic missile program and anyone who does business with them.
 The measure would apply terrorism sanctions to the Revolutionary Guards and enforce an arms embargo.
 Democrats said the new sanctions on Iran don't conflict with the Iran nuclear deal.

+But a senior Iranian negotiator said the bill, which now goes to the Senate, would affect the landmark 2015 deal with world powers.
+Abbas Araghchi, a deputy foreign minister, said the legislation could "affect successful implementation" of the nuclear agreement and reduce the "benefits" Iran's benefits from it.

-Associated Press writers Amir Vahdat in Tehran, Iran, and Richard Lardner in Washington contributed to this report.
+Associated Press writers Amir Vahdat and Nasser Karimi in Tehran, Iran, and Richard Lardner in Washington contributed to this report.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellap .
 His work can be found at http://apne.ws/2galNpz .